 Adopting a dog is a big commitment.
 Learn more about how to choose a new dog for your family and how to be prepared with this Adopting a Shelter Dog Guide | Adoption Guide

 Great River Rescue sells some of the basic items needed when adopting your pet such as collars, leashes, carriers, and litter boxes.
 When you purchase from Great River Rescue you will be buying quality equipment from knowledgeable staff and you will be benefiting the animals in our care.
 Please consider buying the items you need from Great River Rescue.

-Great River Rescue offers microchips from HomeAgain for just $20.
-Microchips are available upon adoption or anytime Tuesday – Friday from 12:30 – 5 pm.
-Customers must register their chip with HomeAgain for a one-time fee of $10.99.
+Great River Rescue offers Indigo ISO microchips from AKC Reunite for just $27.81.
+Microchips are available upon adoption or anytime our kennel coordinator is on site.
+You can call ahead to make sure our kennel coordinator will be here.
+The microchips come with Prepaid enrollment.
+We will have you register the chip before leaving the shelter.
+There is no additional cost for the registration.
 The presence of a microchip greatly increases the chances of a lost pet being returned.
-Learn more about microchips here: HomeAgain Microchipping
+Learn more about microchips here: AKC Reunite

 We understand that not all adoptions will work out.
 Therefore, we allow all adopters a period of time in which they may bring the animal back to Great River Rescue and receive a voucher good for another adoption within a year.
 Adopters are expected to remain in contact with Great River Rescue if they are concerned about their new animal adoption.
 Adopters who suddenly attempt to return an animal without communicating with us previously may be turned away.

 Great River Rescue is committed to adopting out animals in good faith.
 All known medical, physical, behavioral conditions, and special needs have been disclosed to the prospective adopter.
 Any costs incurred relating to any disclosed or pre-existing condition are the adopter’s responsibility as of the date of adoption.